• Skip to primary navigation

 You can often feel the stress through the comments.
 We all seem to have a lot going on and are struggling to keep up.
 I totally get that feeling.

-When you are a homemaker you are juggling so many responsibilities and they can change from day-to-day.
+When you are a homemaker you are juggling so many responsibilities and they can change from day to day.
 Managing it all can be overwhelming and often homemakers have jobs outside of the home as well adding to the workload.

 Two things to remember first, be sure you are dividing chores and make sure you are saying no to things that you don’t have time for and aren’t a priority.